Sunday, April 26, 2026 | 5:30 pm

 Steven Isserlis

 British cellist Steven Isserlis CBE enjoys an international career as a soloist, chamber musician, author, educator, and broadcaster.
-Equally at home in music from baroque to the present day, he performs with the world’s greatest orchestras, including period ensembles, and has given many world premieres, including Sir John Tavener’s The Protecting Veil, Thomas Adès’s Lieux retrouvés, four works for solo cello by György Kurtág, and pieces by Heinz Holliger, Jörg Widmann, Olli Mustonen, Mikhail Pletnev and many others.
+Equally at home in music from baroque to the present day, he performs with the world’s greatest orchestras, including period ensembles, and has given many world premieres, including Sir John Tavener’s The Protecting Veil, Thomas Adès’s Lieux retrouvés, four works for solo cello by György Kurtág, and pieces by Heinz Holliger, Jörg Widmann, Olli Mustonen, Mikhail Pletnev, and many others.

 As an author, his latest book is a critically-acclaimed companion to the Bach cello suites, while his two books for children about music are among the genre’s most popular ever written and have been translated into many languages.
 He has also authored a commentary on Schumann’s famous Advice for Young Musicians.
-As a broadcaster, he has written and presented two in-depth documentaries for BBC Radio, on Robert Schumann and Harpo Marx.
+As a broadcaster, he has written and presented two in depth documentaries for BBC Radio on Robert Schumann and Harpo Marx.

-An insightful musical explorer and curator, he has programmed imaginative series for London’s Wigmore Hall, New York’s 92ndSt Y, and the Salzburg Festival.
+An insightful musical explorer and curator, he has programmed imaginative series for London’s Wigmore Hall, New York’s 92nd Street Y, and the Salzburg Festival.
 Unusually, he also directs orchestras from the cello, including Luzerner Sinfonieorchester in 2019 with Radu Lupu in his final public performance.

 He was awarded a CBE by Queen Elizabeth II in 1998, in recognition of his services to music.
-International recognition includes the Piatigorsky Prize (USA) and the Glashütte Original Music Festival Award (Germany).Since 1997, he has been Artistic Director of the International Musicians Seminar, Prussia Cove, Cornwall.
+International recognition includes the Piatigorsky Prize (USA) and the Glashütte Original Music Festival Award (Germany).
+Since 1997, he has been Artistic Director of the International Musicians Seminar, Prussia Cove, Cornwall.

 He plays the 1726 ‘Marquis de Corberon’ Stradivarius, on loan from the Royal Academy of Music.
-His website is stevenisserlis.com.

 “The music world— and music itself—is infinitely richer for the presence of Steven Isserlis.” —Gramophone Magazine